Mandelhoff/AmoveoMinerGpuCuda/README.md

 Amoveo Cryptocurrency Miner for Gpu work to be used with [AmoveoPool.com](http://AmoveoPool.com).
 This only works for Windows NVidia cards with Cuda.

 Tested Gpu Speeds:
-* GTX1080 TI: 780 Mh/s  - Suggested BlockSize: 192
+* GTX1080 TI: ??
+Mh/s  - Suggested BlockSize: ?
-* GTX1060:    357 Mh/s  - Suggested BlockSize: 256
+* GTX1060:    458 Mh/s  - Suggested BlockSize: 64
-* GTX1050:    171 Mh/s  - Suggested BlockSize: 256
+* GTX1050:    271 Mh/s  - Suggested BlockSize: 64
-* Tesla K80:  151 Mh/s  - Suggested BlockSize: 512
+* Tesla K80:  250 Mh/s  - Suggested BlockSize: 128
-* 750TI:      133 Mh/s  - Suggested BlockSize: 256
+* 750TI:      177 Mh/s  - Suggested BlockSize: 32

+Default BlockSize is now 64.
+Default NumBlocks is now 96.

+Best for me:
+Gtx1060: BlockSize=64, NumBlocks=96
+Gtx1050: BlockSize=64, NumBlocks=64
+Tesla K80: BlockSize=128, NumBlocks=128
+750Ti: BlockSize=32, NumBlocks=64

 Try various BlockSize setting values.
 Optimal setting for BlockSize is very personal to your system.
-Try BlockSize values like 128, 192, 256, or 512.
+Try BlockSize values like 96, 64, 32, or 128.
+A higher BlockSize is almost always better, but too high will crash the miner.

+If your Memory Controller Load is constantly at 100%, you may want to try lowering your NumBlocks.

 ## Windows